Rethinking my online identity and personal brand

 If you are facing any issues with your business, think about the possible ways in which your business is out of sync with your personality.

-- Are you hiding your personal creative endeavours from your colleagues and clients, unintentionally or on purpose?
+• Are you hiding your personal creative endeavors from your colleagues and clients, unintentionally or on purpose?

-Of course, there are some situations where keeping your creative identity separate might be reasonable, if you are a school teacher who writes erotic prose in their spare time for example.
-I'm not saying it works for everyone under every circumstance.
-But for most of us, it shouldn't be so difficult to merge our personal and professional selves.
+Of course, there are some situations where keeping your creative identity separate might be reasonable (you may be a school teacher who writes erotic prose in their spare time).
+I’m not saying it works for everyone under every circumstance.
+But for most of us, it shouldn’t be so difficult to merge our personal and professional selves.

 I had to approve your comment first and add you to the "trusted users" list, sorry for the wait :)